mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/installing-tools-windows/index.md

 If you already have Microsoft Visual Studio installed, then you will want to re-run the **Visual Studio Installer** and verify you have all the the components installed.

-## Installing Rhino Visual Studio Extension
+## Installing Visual Studio Extension

 The **Rhino Visual Studio Extension** contains templatesto get you started creating plugin projects quickly.